The Bat that flits at close of Eve

-Shifting volumes from inhalation to exhalation is essential to lung function this is affected by surfactant composition.
+Shifting volumes from inhalation to exhalation is essential to lung function this is effected by surfactant composition.

 It seems likely that upon expiration compression of the Surfactant results in a squeezing out of unsaturated PLs and cholesterol.
 The disaturated PLs can be tightly compressed together as a result of the full saturation of their carbon chain and greater hydrophobicity.
 Unsaturated PLs cannot pack as tightly due to their unsaturation and resulting shape, and they are less hydrophobic which interferes with tight packing.